jcpractice/interview-java/ReadMe.md

 * Code coverage :
   ![img.png](img.png)

-* Application run Manual :
+* Application run Manually :
   * To run the app
     * Either download the soruce code for [github](https://github.com/jcpractice/interview-java.git) or from hard drive *Please navigate to the project root directory and execute